DevOps-MBSE/AaC/docs/docs/dev_guide/profiles/python_profile.md

 `profile` is another deterministic profiler.
 There are a lot of similaarities to the `cProfile` however, this profiler has a significant amount of overhead and this profiler is pure python based.
 Therefore if you are needing to extend the profiler this can be done with this package.

+It is recommended to use `cProfile` since it can cover the majority of use-cases, `profile` is when there is more overhead needed and the extra extensibility can be utiliized.
+You can find the `cProfile` documentation here: [cProfile Setup and Justification](./cprofile.md)

 >*_NOTE: This profiler is a more advanced version of `cProfile` and has more extensibility and overhead that can be utilized.
 Majority of cases can be achieved with the `cProfile` package.

 ## Getting Started